-While concepts and exploration around careers are embedded in curriculum K-8, these career and transition programs at the high school level are best suited for students who are keen, with good attendance and study skills.
-The programs offered provide an opportunity for students to learn the fundamental skills required for a number of careers and often include hands-on work experience and on-the-job training with local employers.
+While concepts and exploration around careers are embedded in curriculum K-12, these career and transition programs at the high school level are best suited for senior students who are keen, with good attendance and study skills.
+The programs offered provide an opportunity to learn the fundamental skills required for a number of careers and often include hands-on work experience and on-the-job training with local employers.

 |Programs:||Dual Credit Opportunities:||Other:|